morsssss/benmorss.com/content/rock-theory/triumph-of-the-unjazz.md

 Starting on the C, the 9th scale degree, she jumps up to a G (the 13th scale degree), then walks down the ☰ _ladder of thirds_ to the 11th (E<span class="flat">♭</span>), 9th (C), and 7th (A<span class="flat">♭</span>) before coming to a rest on the low G, which is now consonant over the Cmi.
 Then she leaps up to the F, a dissonant 11th, gradually resolving this to a consonant E<span class="flat">♭</span>, then meandering down to C and B<span class="flat">♭</span> before returning to E<span class="flat">♭</span> over the B<span class="flat">♭</span> chord, where it’s now a dissonant 11th.
 She once again descends the ☰ _ladder of thirds_ down to the 9th (C) and 7th (A<span class="flat">♭</span>), this time continuing the progression down to the 5th (an F at the bottom of her range).

 Coupled with her rapid, speech-like rhythms, this is highly complex.
 But behind the surface density, SZA’s melody prolongs a quite logical progression from G down to F and E<span class="flat">♭</span>.
-You can hear this if I play the original tune while emphasizing the dominant pitches:
+You can hear this if I play the original tune while emphasizing the dominant pitches, which I've helpfully included in this chart:

-{{<example "measures">}}
+{{<example "measures" "hit-different-background">}}
 | | | |
 | - | - | - |
 | G | G F E<span class="flat">♭</span> | E<span class="flat">♭</span> F |